-If you think that the mattress you want to get and your circumstances match these requirements, then you may be eligible to apply for coverage of a new mattress.
+If they think that the mattress they want to get and the circumstances match these requirements, then they may be eligible to apply for coverage of a new mattress.

 The type of mattress that is eligible for coverage is called a pressure-reducing mattress.

-If you are wondering exactly how you might be able to get a mattress that is covered by Medicare, you need look no further than a pressure-reducing mattress.
+If they are wondering exactly how they might be able to get a mattress that is covered by Medicare, they need to look no further than a pressure-reducing mattress.

-In order to have your new mattress covered by Medicare, it needs to classify as Durable Medical Equipment and must be prescribed by your doctor.
+In order to have the new mattress covered by Medicare, it needs to classify as Durable Medical Equipment and must be prescribed by the doctor.